rse/mintty-config/README.md

 This is Ralf S. Engelschall's configuration for [MinTTY](https://mintty.github.io/)/[WSLTTY](https://github.com/mintty/wsltty), the excellent terminal emulator for Windows.
-It provides both a useful pre-configuration of MinTTY/WSLTTY features and the usual bright blue &amp; brown theme of Ralf S. Engelschall.
+It provides both a useful pre-configuration of MinTTY/WSLTTY features and the *bright blue/brown* theme of Ralf S. Engelschall.

 Just copy the file [config](./config) to `%AppData%/mintty/config`